Outdoor Recreation Legacy Partnership Grants

 Eligibility Requirements:

-- located within an incorporated city or town having a population of 25,000 or more in the 2020 Census
+- an urbanized area or urban cluster that has a population of 25,000 or more in the 2020 Census, or

 - located in a park desert, whereas there are no existing parks within the community, the existing parks are obsolete or underdeveloped, or existing parks are inaccessible to the community due to physical barriers, such as transportation infrastructure, rivers, etc.